spryker/spryker-docs/_includes/pbc/all/upgrade-modules/upgrade-the-country-module.md

 ## Upgrading from version 3.* to version 4.0.0

-In this new 4.0.0 version of the `Country` module, we have added support configuration currency for each store in the database.
+In this new version of the `Country` module, we have added support configuration currency for each store in database.
-With the new 4.0.0 version of the `Country` module, we have added the `spy_country_store` database table to persist stores-countries in Zed.
+With the `Country` module version 4 we have added the `spy_country_store` database table to persist stores-countries in Zed.

 You can find more details about the changes on the [Country module](https://github.com/spryker/country/releases) release page.

-*Estimated migration time: 5 minutes*
+*Estimated migration time: 5 min*

 To upgrade to the new version of the module, do the following: